ondrejbudai/image-builder-definitions/README.md

 A single definition is a directory with 2 files in the [Jsonnet format](https://jsonnet.org/): `image.jsonnet` and `manifest.jsonnet`.

-The difference between these files is that `image.jsonnet` requires just a blueprint, whereas `manifest.jsonnet` also depends on the result of a depsolver.
+The difference between these files is that `image.jsonnet` requires just an image request, whereas `manifest.jsonnet` also depends on the result of a depsolver.

 ### `image.jsonnet`
+Contains a function that takes an (image) request as its argument.
+The request is an object with the following fields:

+- `type` - image type (can be also passed as `--type` to `ibdc prepare`)
+- `version` - distribution version (can be also passed as `--version` to `ibdc prepare`)
+- `arch` - image architecture (can be also passed as `--type` to `ibdc prepare`)
+- `customizations` - an object describing all applicable customizations (at least an empty object is always passed, if it doesn't exist in the original request, `ibdc prepare` creates it)

-Contains a function that takes a blueprint as its argument, and returns a high-level description of the image with the following fields:
+This file returns a high-level description of the image with the following fields:

 - `packages` - an object of string lists.
 Every object is passed to a depsolver separately
 - `module_platform_id`